-These Rules and Guidelines govern the Civil Engineering Master's degree programme and the Applied Earth Sciences Master's degree programme of Delft University of Technology, referred to below as the 'Programme(s)'.
+These Rules and Guidelines govern the Civil Engineering Master's degree programme (CE), the Applied Earth Sciences Master's degree programme (AES), the Transport, Infrastructure and Logistics Master's degree Programme (TIL) and the 4TU Construction, Management and Engineering Master's degree Programme (CME) of Delft University of Technology, referred to below as the 'Programme(s)'.

-These rules and regulations apply to anyone who is following the aforementioned programme(s) in this academic year, regardless of when the programme was started.
+These rules and regulations apply to anyone who is following (part of) the aforementioned programme(s) in this academic year, regardless of when the programme was started.